 - SizeUp from the Small Business Administration, which lets you research local competitors, benchmark your business against them, and find advertising outlets.

 - The Bureau of Economic Analysis has a trove of national and regional data, including personal spending, income, and savings data displayed by quarter.
-Wonder whether spending on shoes is rising?
-Find out here.
+Want to know if your area is economically healthy?
+What about your industry?
+You’ll need to do some searching but there’s lots of data to work with here.

 At the library, look for these resources: